socialmediatools/HyperVote-Terminal/README.md

 # HyperVote Terminal v1.8.2 Released
 HyperVote Terminal – it’s a console-based script created for massvoting (mass poll voting) and masslooking stories.
 All you need is to provide some required parameters, set targets and start a script.
 NEW VERSION HAVE A MASS STORIES LOOKING FEATURES.

-### IMPORTANT INFORMATION:
 This is a standalone script for usage in Terminal/Console in Windows/Mac/Linux OS systems.
 You need a PC/Laptop or VPS server for running this script.

 ## Description